lucasbrambrink/hackerati_challenge/README.md

 sustainability and continuous integration of the project.

 #### CSS
-I used to LESS (which I much prefer) and compiled to css.
+I used to LESS (which I much prefer) and compiled to CSS.
 I am rather unskilled at proper front-end design, as it is not my strong suit, so please bear with this very shabby looking MVP :)